 Because the brain of an infant is underdeveloped, you begin to follow that pattern of black or white, right or wrong.
 You don’t reason to find out why it is right or wrong, the surrounding situations where it is right or wrong, and so on.

-For example, a six-month-old child who gets spanked for bedwetting cannot understand what is wrong is peeing on the bed.
+For example, a six-month-old child who gets spanked for bedwetting cannot understand that what is wrong is peeing on the bed.
 The signal he gets is that he got spanked for peeing.
 Sigmund Freud in his psychoanalytic theory explains that not handling the instinctual drive of children before they are 14 years old well will make them “fixated” and lead to neurotic anxieties in the future.
 Low self-esteem can be said to be one of the neurotic anxieties.

 (This does not mean children should be given everything they want.
 Instead, for every no they get, they should be assisted to see why that no does not mean they are undeserving but that there are some other reasons.
 It should be done because they can’t come up with that explanation by themselves).

 The belief grows even stronger when you go out and see other peers getting the same thing you were denied.
 It crystallizes the fact that it is you who don’t deserve that thing.

 Another example: if you wake up early in the morning and pick up your toys and your mum spanks you because she thinks it is too early to play with toys, while she’s trying to give you a sense of responsibility, you think this way…

 I saw Johnny playing with toys when I visited his home yesterday.
 I see every kid on the television play with their toys whenever they want.
 This means I am not to get what everyone else is getting.
 They must be better than I am.